PowerDNS/pdns/pdns/dnsdistdist/docs/reference/rules-management.rst

 .. function:: mvResponseRuleToTop()

-  .. versionadded:: 1.6.0

   This function moves the last response rule to the first position.
 Before 1.6.0 this was handled by :func:`topResponseRule`.

 .. function:: rmResponseRule(id)

-  .. versionchanged:: 1.6.0
-    ``id`` can now be a string representing the name of the rule.

   Remove response rule ``id``.